marls49/data_analytics_himalayan_mountaineering/README.md

 ### Reflection & Lessons Learned

-The biggest learning we experienced as a team was the importance of a dataset that we were both using the same dataset, secondly working on different parts of the same project and how github, whilst incredibly helpful still needs to removed in terms of mark ups - merges need to be aligned and gone through within the team as part of the process.
+The biggest learning we experienced as a team was the importance of a teamwork (e.g that we were both using the same dataset) secondly working on different parts of the same project and how github, whilst incredibly helpful still needs to removed in terms of mark ups - merges need to be aligned and gone through within the team as part of the process.
 For example we have been through the merger clashes on Visual Studio Code together step by step to ensure alignment within our tiny team.

 The key point here is that this project has given us a taste of how it would be to work in a team.
 Teamwork is not solely about hardskills - in this case Numpy or Pandas, Seabourne or Spacy but also about ensuring a cohesive unit that can pull together, a very valueable skillset for the future.